Evans beats fuming Chardy in quick Melbourne win

 When a ball falls out of a player's pocket it is classed as hindrance and a let - which means the point is restarted - should be called the moment it happens to halt play.

 Bley did call let but her call came after Chardy hit the forehand into the net.
-Therefore she ruled it could not be replayed because the point was dead.

 Chardy, 35, called it the "biggest mistake of the Australian Open" and accused the umpire of "watching the birds" instead of the play.